mohlsen/check-engine/README.md

   file containing a list of [engines](https://docs.npmjs.com/files/package.json#engines) to validate.
 If omitted, a package.json file will be looked for in the current working directory.

+and [options]:

+- `--ignore`: Ignore package validation errors and do not return an error exit code.
+Parsing issues or fatal errors will still return a error code.
+- `--help`: Display command line options

 **Note:** If check-engine is installed locally and you are not running it as part of an [npm script](https://docs.npmjs.com/misc/scripts), you will